You’re probably thinking ~ happiness?! What’s that? Come on Michelle, who really gets to be happy in life?

 Carve out time for thinking.

 Sometimes you have to ponder life.
-You need to take time to daydream, to understand yourself and to think about what really makes you happy.
+You need to take time to daydream, understand yourself and think about what really makes you happy.
 This is not meant to be stressful!
 It’s meant to get your creative juices flowing so that you can really figure out what genuinely makes you enthusiastically happy in life.
 Dream a little dream.
 Imagine what could be.
 Change your thinking, change your happiness level.

 Laugh even when it’s hard to.